-Adjustable-rate mortgages (ARMs) typically come with a fixed interest rate for a specific period of time, after which it may fluctuate according to prevailing market rates.
+An adjustable-rate mortgage (ARM) is a loan in which the interest rate can change, based on the prime rate or index rate, over the course of the loan.
 After the fixed-rate period, the interest rate of an ARM may change monthly or annually, depending on the market index.
-Some lenders also place caps on the maximum interest you’ll need to pay.
+A mortgage provider might also place a cap on the maximum interest you’ll need to pay.

 If you go the option ARM way, you get to choose from four monthly payment alternatives.
 These include a predetermined minimum payment, a 15-year amortizing payment, a 30-year amortizing payment, or an interest-only payment.

 Several ARMs come with cap limits on adjustments.
-This ensures that the interest you need to pay through the course of the loan will not exceed a predetermined rate.
+This ensures that the interest you need to pay through the course of the loan will not exceed a predetermined mark.
 For example, if your mortgage comes with a two percent cap, and market rates increase by three percent, the interest rate on your mortgage will increase only by two percent.
 ARMs can come with caps for the first few years, periodic caps, as well as lifetime caps.

 Consider a 3/1 ARM that comes with a cap limit structure of 2-3-7.
-What this means is that the interest rate can increase by a maximum of 2% after the initial three-year fixed-rate period.
+What this basically means is the interest rate can increase by a maximum of 2% after the initial three-year fixed-rate period.
 In subsequent years, the rate may increase by a further 3% every year.
-The maximum interest rate hike that loan may attract during the entire loan term, in this case, limits to 7%.
+The maximum interest rate hike that a loan may attract during the entire loan term, in this case, limits to 7%.

 If you are already on a tight budget, you don’t want to worry about unfavorable changes in interest rates denting your ability to make timely repayments.
 In such a scenario, while a fixed-rate mortgage would come with higher monthly payments initially, it would offer peace of mind down the road, with you knowing that your repayments will not change through the loan term.